 This article is made to show you how anyone with a little patience can make a profit by learning this skill.

-Ventriloquism is a form of entertaining where the artist makes the inanimate object seem to come alive.
+Ventriloquism is a form of entertainment where the artist makes the inanimate object seem to come alive.

 To know how to be a ventriloquist, you need to learn how to “throw your voice” or “speak from your stomach”.

-But first, let’s learn a bit of this art itself.
+But first, let’s learn a bit about this art itself.

 A short history of ventriloquism